If you’re looking for a name your daughter will never share, this list of the very rarest girl names is for you.

 An Italian feminine name based on Cosmo – meaning order – Cosima sounds like a potential chart-topper, but it’s never quite caught on.

-CREDENCE and CREEDENCE, given to 7 and 14 girls in 2019
+CREDENCE and CREEDENCE, given to fewer than 5 and 8 girls in 2023

 A nature name possibility boosted by Ezra Miller’s character in the Fantastic Beasts trilogy.
 Miller’s character is male, but Credence – from the Latin credere, meaning “to believe” – feels like a unisex virtue.